Takahashi Kentaro Style: Building a Body for Kendo

 --How strong is the physical strength of the Japanese national team fencers?

-Takahashi : "It's very high.
-Before the world championships, everyone goes to the National Science and Sports Center for physical and medical checkups, but in Teramoto's case, for example, the standard is higher than that of athletes who are active in the J-League."
+Takahashi"It's very expensive.
+Before the world championships, everyone goes to the National Science and Sports Center for physical and medical checkups, but in Teramoto's case, for example, the cost is higher than that of athletes who are active in the J-League."

 Next time: What is the physical strength of Japanese national team players?